karthik-ballullaya/TimesJobSpyder_Scrapy/README.md

 Ex Cmd: scrapy crawl timesjob -a keywords="Data science" -a location="Mumbai" -a workexp="1" -a maxpages="100"

 ### How to view the results:
-The scraped details is stored in a sqlite database.
+The scraped details is stored in a sqlite database named JobListing.db .
 One can use [sqliteonline](https://sqliteonline.com/) for quick viewing of the database.

 ex cmd: SELECT * FROM job_listing_tb;